“Put your religion into practice?”

 What’s that all about?

-The word for “religion” in 1 Timothy 5:4 is the Greek word so often translated “worship.”
+The word for “religion” here is the Greek word so often translated “worship.”
 We think about worship as something we do on Sunday when we gather as the Church.
 How does that relate to taking care of our family?

 Our Sunday worship is a time to give praise, honor, and glory to God.
 But that time is but a reminder that the rest of our week is to be spent also doing precisely that with every hour of our lives.